ALASKA 7 DAYS + Extensions

 • The impressive Mendenhall Glacier spans half a mile in width and boasts ice that ranges from 300 to 1,800 feet deep.

-• If you have extra time, immerse yourself in the surrounding natural beauty.
+• If you have time, enjoy the natural beauty around you.
 The best hike is the Nugget Falls trail, only 2-miles round trip.
-You'll be rewarded with stunning views of the glacier and its surroundings.
+You’ll see amazing views of the glacier and the area around it.

 • Getting there: